 - 1. Start SmarTracks Diagnostics software

 - 2. Connect sensor to PC

 - 3. Select "New measurement", insert team name, athlete name, location

 - 4. Click "Next" and wait until measurement has started

 - 5. Disconnect sensor from PC and attach sensor to belt

 - 6. Put on sensor-belt

 - 7. Perform assessment(s)

 - 8. Reconnect sensor to PC

 - 9. Data is uploaded and analyzed automatically by software

 CHECKLIST TO ENSURE CORRECT MEASUREMENTS

 Sensor

-- Is the sensor inserted correctly into the holder?
-Did it "click"? - Does the sensor record?
-Does the light blink red or blue-red? - Is the sensor placed correctly on the body, with the black cap pointing upwards?
+- Is the sensor inserted Did it "click"?

+- Does the sensor record? blue-red?

+- Is the sensor placed the black cap pointing